hashicorp/terraform-provider-azurerm/website/docs/r/api_management_diagnostic.html.markdown

 * `resource_group_name` - (Required) The Name of the Resource Group where the API Management Service exists.
 Changing this forces a new resource to be created.

 * `logger_id` - (Required) The id of the target API Management Logger where the API Management Diagnostic should be saved.
-Changing this forces a new resource to be created.

 ---